 If you live very close to the airport you may hear noise from aircraft on the ground.
 Unlike the noise limits that apply to departing aircraft, there are no limits on other sources of noise that originate from the airport.
 However, as it is important that a balance is struck between the interests of the local community and the needs of airport users, various controls have been adopted by Heathrow.
-This factsheet explains the causes of ground noise and what we do about it.
+This page explains the causes of ground noise and what we do about it.

 What are the causes?

 There are several causes of aircraft noise on the ground at airports.
 The main factors are:

 - Aircraft using reverse thrust to increase their braking after they land

 - Aircraft travelling between the runway and stands (where they park)